Pricilla09/TestFlix2022/README.md

 # TestFlix2022
-APIs, Collections, k6 Scripts used in TestFlix2022
+APIs, Collections, k6 Scripts used in TestFlix2022 are placed here

 **k6:**